Polis, Nation, Global Community The Philosophic Foundations of Citizenship

 This book examines the basic tenets of nation, nationalism and citizenship.
-It explores the relevance of the nation-state to human freedom and flourishing, as well as the concept of citizenship that it implies, in contrast to that of the ancient polis and the ‘global community’.
-The volume focuses on the shifting notions of various political concepts over time to present a systematic understanding of core poltical concepts like polis, nation and state from antiquity to the present.
-It includes contributions that analyze ancient and modern thought, and sections that address post-modern and contemporary thinkers, including Aristotle, Cicero, Hobbes, Locke Rousseau, de Tocqueville, Nietzsche, Arendt, Weil, Grant, Manent.
+It explores the relevance of the nation-state to human freedom and flourishing, as well as the concept of citizenship that it implies, in contrast to that of the ancient polis and the "global community."
+The volume focusses on the shifting notions of various political concepts over time to present a systematic understanding of core concepts such as polis, nation and state from antiquity to the present.
+It includes contributions that analyze ancient and modern thought, and sections that address postmodern and contemporary thinkers, including Aristotle, Cicero, Hobbes, Locke, Rousseau, Tocqueville, Nietzsche, Arendt, Weil, Grant and Manent.

 Part I: Ancient Conceptions of Polis and Empire

 2. Cicero’s Empire of Wisdom

 Part II: Modern Birth and Life of the Nation-State